Nero-Hu/speech/recognizer/README.md

 ###This reporsitory contains a fenonic model implementation.

 ###How to use
-- Simply type ``make'' to compile.
-A ``fe'' runnable will be generated.
+- Simply type ``make`` to compile.
+A "fe" runnable will be generated.
 - Usage:
 -s to run on test data (default true)